awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

 ### Source cluster \[DB cluster ARN\] already has a read replica in this region<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.3"></a>

-You can only have one cross\-region DB cluster that is a Read Replica for each source DB cluster in any AWS Region\.
-To create a new cross\-region DB cluster that is a Read Replica in a particular AWS Region, you must delete the existing one\.
+You can only have five cross\-region DB clusters that are Read Replicas for each source DB cluster in any AWS Region\.
+To create a new cross\-region DB cluster that is a Read Replica in a particular AWS Region, you must delete an existing one\.

 ### DB cluster \[DB cluster ARN\] requires a database engine upgrade for cross\-region replication support<a name="AuroraMySQL.Replication.CrossRegion.Troubleshooting.4"></a>